RIR360/development/journal/2025/july.md

 - Mental peace is very important for existence.
 - Be careful about it, specially living in this era.
 - Best way to deal with it is, avoiding it altogether.
+- Only use a device when you need, keep distance from phone.